Yureien/YABin/README.md

 **Requirements:** Node.js (tested on 18+, should work with 14+), and a SQL database (tested on PostgreSQL, should work with MySQL and SQLite).

 Right now, my instance is using PostgreSQL on Vercel.
 However, it can be run using any SQL DB such as SQLite or MySQL.
 To use other backends, please update the provider in [schema.prisma](src/lib/server/prisma/schema.prisma)

+### .env Configuration

+`DATABASE_URL` needs to point to a running SQL database.
+It uses PostgreSQL by default, but can be changed to MySQL or SQLite by modifying the provider in [schema.prisma](src/lib/server/prisma/schema.prisma).

+Remember to modify `SALT` to something secure if you plan on using user accounts.

+You can disable or enable public registration by modifying the `PUBLIC_REGISRATION_ENABLED` variable to `true` or `false`.

+By default, if no e-mail services are configured, all user accounts will be marked as validated.
+To enable e-mail validation, please configure the `MAIL_*` variables.

 #### Locally